CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

-The algorithms that we propose can support the concurrent execution of \algoname{Search}, \algoname{Insert}, and \algoname{Delete} queries.
-Data-level serializability is guaranteed, meaning that the insertion and deletion of data points always appear to have a serial ordering.
-The data structures that all queries synchronize over are the adjacency lists of the graph, the tombstone status tracker $\varname{H}$, and a set keeping track of all empty slots available for new graph nodes (we refer to this as the set of replaceable nodes).
-Our implementation uses lock-based synchronization.
+The data structures that all queries synchronize over are the adjacency lists of the graph, the node status tracking array $H$, and a set that keeps track of all empty slots available for new graph nodes (we refer to this as the set of replaceable nodes).
+We use lock-free techniques on $H$ consisting of an atomic variable for each node, and lock-based synchronization for graph adjacency lists.